Skip to content

 The following example performs a build in GitHub Actions when a user triggers a deployment in Nullstone.
 The GitHub Actions workflow file builds and pushes a Docker image to your container registry.
 When this workflow completes, Nullstone will perform a deployment.

-Before starting, make sure you do the following as well:
+Before starting, make sure you do the following:

 • Add NULLSTONE_API_KEY to your repository secrets.